wshazlett/SCB-CodeInterview/README.md

 You are encouraged to use resources such as Microsoft's official Powershell documentation, forums (e.g. Reddit, Stack Exchange, Microsoft Learn), and learning platforms (e.g. LinkedIn Learning, Coursera, Udemy). **Please do not use generative AI to complete these challenges.** If you use an outside resource, you are encouraged to make a note in your code about what the resource was, and how to access it.
 We do not need formal citations.

+**If you have any technical questions, please visit our [SCB Code Interview: IT Administrators Q&A discussion board](https://github.com/Stylecraft-Builders/SCB-CodeInterview/discussions/1) for assistance.**

-**If you have questions, please reach out to your HR point of contact and they will direct you to one of our IT staff members for assistance.**
+**If you have questions about the hiring process, please reach out to your HR point of contact.**

 ## Getting Started